nikramakrishnan/apt-transport-s3/README.md

 usual environment variables.

 ## License & Copyright
+This project is licensed under the GNU General Public License v2.0.
+See the [COPYING](COPYING) file for more info.

     # Copyright (C) 2014 Bashton Ltd.
     #
     # This program is free software; you can redistribute it and/or modify